apace100/origins-docs/docs/types/data_types/hud_render.md

 	}
 ]
 ```
-This definition will show the resource/cooldown as a white bar with a bone icon if the entity is sneaking.
+This definition will show the resource/cooldown as a white bar with a bone icon if the player has half or less of their max health.
 Otherwise, the resource/cooldown will be shown as a red bar with a heart icon.